Skip to content

 What to Expect:

-Many patients report feeling “taller” or having a sense of relief during and after traction treatment.
-Effects are typically cumulative.
-You may notice gradual improvement over several sessions rather than immediate dramatic relief.
+Many patients feel “taller” or experience a sense of relief during and after treatment.
+Effects are typically cumulative—you’ll notice gradual improvement over several sessions rather than instant dramatic relief.

-Targeted exercise therapy is arguably the most important component of long-term cervical radiculopathy treatment and preventing recurrence.
-Exercise helps in multiple ways: reducing inflammation, improving nerve mobility, strengthening supporting muscles, correcting posture, and building confidence in your neck’s ability to move and function normally.
+Targeted exercise therapy is the most important component for long-term recovery and preventing recurrence.
+Exercise reduces inflammation, improves nerve mobility, strengthens supporting muscles, corrects posture, and builds confidence in your neck’s ability to move normally.

 Research Evidence: Exercise therapy consistently shows superior outcomes for neck pain and cervical radiculopathy in systematic reviews and clinical trials.
 Benefits include significant pain reduction, functional improvement, and long-term prevention of recurrence.
-Exercise is a Grade A recommendation in clinical practice guidelines from the North American Spine Society and receives the highest level of evidence rating in GRADE methodology assessments.
-Therapeutic exercise has demonstrated not only statistical significance but also clinical significance, meaning patients notice real, meaningful improvements in their daily lives.
+Exercise receives the highest level of evidence rating from the North American Spine Society and demonstrates not only statistical significance but clinical significance—meaning patients notice real, meaningful improvements in their daily lives.

 Deep Neck Flexor Strengthening

-• Helps maintain proper neck posture and reduces strain on cervical discs
+• Helps maintain proper neck posture and reduces strain on discs

 • Often performed lying down with gentle chin tucks and progressive holds

-• Critical for long-term neck health in office workers
+• Critical for long-term neck health, especially for office workers

 • Learn more about our rehabilitation exercise programs